jncarter123/signalk-scheduler/README.md

 # signalk-scheduler

 Cron like scheduler for SignalK.
-It can execute shell commands and SignalK puts at a prescibed time and day(s).
+It can execute shell commands and SignalK puts at a prescribed time and day(s).
 Yes these things can be done using other tools like cron and Node-Red and those are great tools.
 I wanted something easy to use with little learning curve and right there in the same UI I do everything else.
 This also has the added benefit of email integration.

+## Time Schedule Options

+You may specify the day(s) of week along with a static time or time based on an event such as sunrise or sunset, You can select any SK Path that will return a Date value.
+Examples are the environment.sunlight.times.* that are provided by the derived data plugin.

 ## Example Ideas